airyhq/airy/docs/docs/api/endpoints/components.md

 ## Update

 Update the configuration of a list of components.
-The `data` section is optional
+The endpoint can accept configuration for multiple components at once.
+In a case when the configuration for a particular component cannot be applied (for example the component is not fully installed), that component will be omitted and the request will still return a `200`.
+This component will also not be in the response.
+The `data` section is optional.

 `POST /components.update`